TheFirstNoob/Discord-ChatGPT/README_EN.md

 - **DeepL Integration**: Incorporate the DeepL Engine for advanced translation capabilities.
 - **Enhanced Discord UI**: Improve the user interface with features like Ember messages and interactive buttons (e.g., "Regenerate").
 - **Database Integration**: Utilize MySQL/NoSQL or another database to store user messages based on configuration settings.
-- **User  Memory**: Implement permanent memory for each user to save custom instructions and preferences.
 - **New Services and Products**: Explore integration of additional services and products to expand functionality.

 </details>